google/WebFundamentals/src/content/en/fundamentals/design-and-ui/input/touch/index.md

 time (using multi-touch), you should restrict the touch to the specific element.

-This is more flexible for users, but does complicate the logic for manipulating the UI and is less resilient to user error.
+This is more flexible for users, but complicates the logic for manipulating the UI and is less resilient to user error.

 <div class="clearfix"></div>

-### Add Event Listeners
+### Add event listeners

-In Chrome (version 55+) and Internet Explorer + Edge `PointerEvents` are the recommended approach for implementing custom gestures.
+In Chrome (version 55 and later) and Internet Explorer + Edge `PointerEvents` are the recommended approach for implementing custom gestures.

-In other browsers `TouchEvents` and `MouseEvents` are the approach to take..
+In other browsers `TouchEvents` and `MouseEvents` are the correct approach.

 The great feature of `PointerEvents` is that it merges multiple types of input, including mouse, touch and pen events, into one set of callbacks.
-The events to list for are `pointerdown`, `pointermove` and `pointerup`.
+The events to listen for are `pointerdown`, `pointermove` and `pointerup`.

-The equivalent in other browsers are `touchstart`, `touchmove`, `touchend` and `touchcancel` for touch events and if you wanted to implement the same gesture for mouse input you'd need to implement `mousedown`, `mousemove`, and `mouseup`.
+The equivalents in other browsers are `touchstart`, `touchmove`, `touchend` and `touchcancel` for touch events and if you wanted to implement the same gesture for mouse input you'd need to implement `mousedown`, `mousemove`, and `mouseup`.

-If you ever get lost with want events to use, just check out this table of [Touch, mouse and pointer events](#touch-mouse-and-pointer-events)).
+If you have questions about which events to use, check out this table of [Touch, mouse and pointer events](#touch-mouse-and-pointer-events)).

 Using these events requires calling the `addEventListener()` method on a DOM element, along with the name of an event, a callback function and a boolean.
-The boolean determines whether you should catch the event before or after other elements have had the opportunity to catch and interpret the events (`true` means we want the event before other elements).
+The boolean determines whether you should catch the event before or after other elements have had the opportunity to catch and interpret the events. (`true` means you want the event before other elements.)

 Here's an example of listening for the start of an interaction.